 More relevant to this discussion is the connectivity achieved in the network, given that it was achieved with both point-to-point links and a switched approach.
-Figure~\ref{fig:connectivity} shows that connectivity and the achieved keyrate.
-It is relevant to note how the performance of the network must be evaluated according to the design objective.
-The point-to-point approach may perform better in terms of generated keyrate, while the switched approach would have worse numbers.
-However, if the design intention was to maximise connectivity between QKD modules, to satisfy certain requirements or operate the network in other manners, the switched approach achieves higher connectivity.
-Other performances can be evaluated on a case-by-case basis, such as end-to-end service latency.
-In all cases, this connectivity and generated key will be available to the operation and management system described in the next section to provide the enhanced end-to-end quantum services.
+Figure~\ref{fig:connectivity} shows that connectivity and the achieved key rate.
+The point-to-point approach may perform better in terms of generated key rate, while the switched approach maximise connectivity between QKD modules.
+Thus, the network achieved both high connectivity and key rate performance, depending on the design objective.